East Side Gallery

 Nearby Attractions

-2. Berlin Wall Memorial: Located just a short distance away, this memorial provides a deeper understanding of the Wall’s history, featuring an exhibition and preserved sections of the barrier.
+2. Berlin Wall Memorial: Just a short distance from the gallery, this memorial site provides a more comprehensive understanding of the Berlin Wall’s history, featuring a preserved section of the wall, a visitor center, and informative exhibitions.

 Insider Tips